McGill and Partners works with Salesforce to become the first London market broker to leverage agentic AI capabilities

 McGill and Partners and FortuneGuard launch first-ever, war risk reinsurance facility for commercial property assets in Ukraine

-McGill and Partners has launched a groundbreaking, war risk reinsurance facility for commercial property in Ukraine.
+We’re launching a groundbreaking, war risk reinsurance facility for commercial property in Ukraine.
 This new offering is the first of its kind, leveraging AI-powered technology to enhance the understanding and underwriting of commercial property risks in the region.

 FortuneGuard, a Lloyd’s Lab Insurtech, utilises official data on projectiles fired into the country to assess the likelihood of war damage, and to support risk presentation, analysis, and underwriting.
 With live data risk monitoring, this approach enables underwriters to more accurately evaluate risks and offer affordable premiums for businesses in Ukraine.